 Daybook: Recent births in the Jackson County area

-ABERNATHY , Amber L., and HENDERSON , Dustin R., of Jackson, a daughter, Sophiah, born December 9, 5 pounds, 3 ounces at Henry Ford Allegiance Health.
-Grandparents are Crystal and Michael Robbins of Jackson.
+BOYCE , Cora M. and Ryan S., of Jackson, a daughter, Mackenzy Marie, born November 22, 8 pounds, 7 ounces at Henry Ford Allegiance Health.
+Grandparents are Loretta and Scott Boyce of Stockbridge, Tammy and Gary Spicer of Horton, and Melaney and Greg Wells of Hillsdale.

 Start the conversation, or Read more at MLive.com.